At Walsh Memorial CE Infant School we teach RE so children learn to:-

 - appreciate the distinctive nature of religion and the contribution of religious and spiritual insights and values to the individual’s search for meaning in life

-- learn about Christianity God, Jesus Christ, the Trinity, the Church, the Bible, Christian ways of life
+- learn about Christianity, God, Jesus Christ, the Trinity, the Church, the Bible and Christian ways of life

 - learn about Judaism and Islam and aspects of other faiths represented in the classroom and show respect for all.

-- develop interest in and enthusiasm for RE to enhance their understanding of themselves, others and the natural world to help form their own spiritual, moral, social and cultural education and personal values and beliefs
+- develop interest in and enthusiasm for RE to enhance their understanding of themselves, others and the natural world and to help form their own spiritual, moral, social and cultural education and personal values and beliefs

 - develop the ability to make reasoned, reflective, informed and creative responses to religious and moral issues